Weiyuan-Lane/detect-secrets-docker/README.md

 ## Add the baseline file to whitelist repository's current content

-To ensure that files like `package-lock.json` where the hash values are "secret-like", do not get mistaken as a secret, baseline filescan be created to "whitelist" such content.
+To ensure that files like `package-lock.json` where the hash values are "secret-like", do not get mistaken as containing secrets, baseline filescan be created to "whitelist" such content.
 Follow the following instructions to create the baseline file:

 1. Install docker
 2. Clone this repository